-- This is the whole university
+- This is the whole university.

-- This is part of the university
+- This is part of the university.

-- This is a branch office of a mainland university; the reporting units of the Isle of Wight university are not classified as 'university' for some reason
+- This is a branch office of a mainland university; the reporting units of the Isle of Wight university are not classified as "university" for some reason.

-Clearly with complex data subjects the 'accuracy' of the identification has more room for interpretation.
-In line with the above discussion, we treat spontaneous recognition as occurring when the data users thinks 'I have found a data subject that I can put a name to', irrespective of whether that name relates to an accurately identified unit or not.
+Clearly with complex data subjects there is more uncertainty about the "accuracy" of the identification.
+Hence, we regard spontaneous recognition as occurring when the data user thinks "I have found a data subject that I can put a name to", irrespective of whether that name relates to an accurately identified unit or not.